isc-projects/bind9/doc/notes/notes-9.19.9.rst

 Bug Fixes
 ~~~~~~~~~

-- Previously, TLS session resumption could have led to handshake
-  failures when client certificates were used for authentication (Mutual
+- A rare assertion failure was fixed in outgoing TCP DNS connection
+  handling. :gl:`#3178` :gl:`#3636`

+- In addition to a previously fixed bug, another similar issue was
+  discovered where quotas could be erroneously reached for servers,
+  including any configured forwarders, resulting in SERVFAIL answers
-  TLS).
-This has been fixed. :gl:`#3725`
+  being sent to clients.
+This has been fixed. :gl:`#3752`

 - When an outgoing request timed out, :iscman:`named` would retry up to
   three times with the same server instead of trying the next available